|by Robert Weber|

 Any one of them, alone, is fairly worthless.
-All plan, no do is a pipedream.
+All plan, no do is a pipe dream.
 All do with no plan results in a lot of thrashing around.
-All debrief is annoying.
+All amendment is annoying.

 Any two is an improvement, but still limited.
-Without assessment, there's no point in debriefing what you do.
+Without assessment, there's rhyme nor reason to how we address.
 Without addressing, there's no point at all.
-Without debriefing, we don't learn.
+Without amendment, we don't learn.